QNX: History

 In September 2007, QNX Software Systems announced the availability of some of its source code.

 On April 9, 2010, Research In Motion (later renamed to BlackBerry Limited) announced they would acquire QNX Software Systems from Harman International Industries.
 On the same day, QNX source code access was restricted from the public and hobbyists.

 In September 2010, the company announced a tablet computer, the BlackBerry PlayBook, and a new operating system BlackBerry Tablet OS based on QNX to run on the tablet.

 On October 18, 2011, Research In Motion announced "BBX", which was later renamed BlackBerry 10, in December 2011.
 Blackberry 10 devices build upon the BlackBerry PlayBook QNX based operating system for touch devices, but adapt the user interface for smartphones using the Qt based Cascades Native User-Interface framework.

 At the Geneva Motor Show, Apple demonstrated CarPlay which provides an iOS-like user interface to head units in compatible vehicles.
 Once configured by the automaker, QNX can be programmed to hand off its display and some functions to an Apple CarPlay device.

 On December 11, 2014, Ford Motor Company stated that it would replace Microsoft Auto with QNX.

 In January 2017, QNX announced the upcoming release of its SDP 7.0, with support for Intel and ARM 32- and 64-bit platforms, and support for C++14.
 It was released in March 2017.

+In December 2023, QNX released QNX SDP 8.0 which is powered by a next generation microkernel with support for the latest Intel and ARM [v8 and v9] 64 bit platforms, GCC12 based toolchain and a QNX toolkit for Visual Studio Code.